NicoHood/Hoodloader/Readme.md

 * Programming baud for ISP
 * Gamepad reports

+Click here to get to the (HID library)[https://github.com/NicoHood/HID].
 See http://nicohood.wordpress.com/ for more tutorials and projects

-Installation on Arduino Uno/Mega R3
+Hoodloader Installation on Arduino Uno/Mega R3
 ===================================
 **For the whole Project IDE 1.5.7 or higher is recommended!**